 - Advice from reference groups, advisory committees and other authorities

 Engagement activities during the COVID 19 pandemic

-In line with government health advice we are not able to hold drop in information stands or face to face workshops at this time.
+In line with government health advice we are able to hold booked information sessions and workshops, with COVID safe procedures in place.

-We have continued community engagement online via tools on our website, spoken with community members via telephone and held online meetings with stakeholders.
+We continue community engagement online via tools on our website, speak with community members via telephone and hold online meetings with stakeholders.

 Our team is constantly reviewing changes in health advice and will adjust what we can offer as conditions change.

 For information on other Council services and facilities visit our main website

 What kind of community engagement activities does Council run?